aaronlynch/wp-starter-theme/README.md

  - [ ] Google Chrome Lighthouse testing
  - [ ] More search engine optimizations
- - [ ] Better integration with Schema
+ - [ ] Better integration of Schema
  - [ ] Addition of more standard WP Features

 ### License